-The PDMA-16 delivers +5 V power from the computer on Pins 20 and 21 of the connector.
-This power supports the logic circuits of the external interface.
-A small DC/DC converter (such as the manufacturer's PG-408) could also generate the $\pm 15$ V analog supplies for the D/A from the $\pm 5$ V power.
-An external supply is also usable.
+The PDMA-32 delivers +5V power from the computer on Pins 20 and 21 of the connector.
+This power may be used to power logic circuits of the external interface, and a small DC/DC converter could also generate the $\pm 15V$ analog supplies for the D/A from the +5V power.
+Alternatively, an external supply may be used.